caitlingrasso/GameOfLife/README.md

-Python implementation of Conway's Game of Life using pygame	and matplotlib
+Multiple python implementations of Conway's Game of Life using pygame	and matplotlib